Renovation

 One way of offsetting capital gains is through capital improvements—so if you’ve made substantial renovations to your apartment or there have been major upgrades to the building, you can add these costs to what’s called your basis—the original purchase price of your apartment.
 This reduces your profit when you sell.

-“You can increase your basis and lower your tax by making capital investments to your property so if you remodel your bathroom that’s deductible,” says Asher Rubinstein, a partner at Gallet Dreyer & Berkey with a focus on estate and tax planning.
-So if you spent $100,000 upgrading the bathroom or kitchen of the apartment you bought for $1,000,000 in 2010, your basis increases by the amount of that improvement.
+“You can increase your basis and lower your tax by making capital investments to your property so if you remodel your bathroom that’s deductible,” said Asher Rubinstein, a partner at Gallet Dreyer & Berkey with a focus on estate and tax planning.
+For example, if you spent $100,000 upgrading the bathroom or kitchen of the apartment you bought for $1,000,000 in 2010, your basis increases by the amount of that improvement.

-“It is a capital improvement and you’ve lowered the corresponding tax,” Rubinstein says.
+“It is a capital improvement and you’ve lowered the corresponding tax,” Rubinstein said.

 A new fridge or new appliances aren't capital improvements and neither are regular repairs—like painting or new carpeting you’ve installed over the years.